comit-network/comit.network/docs/tutorials/write-your-first-comit-app/04-1-taker-fetches-order.md

 Knowing where to fetch order the taker can now initialise the `TakerNegotiator`.
 Similar to the maker he also has to provide his `ComitClient` (initialised with the actor) for swap execution.
+Additionally he has to provide the URL of the maker's order service.

 ```typescript
 const takerNegotiator = new TakerNegotiator(